 Employee contributions and contributions from third parties reduce service cost expense and are deducted therefrom provided that these derive from pension plan rules or a de facto obligation.

 Net interest expense corresponds to the amount derived from multiplying the discount rate with the pension liability or plan assets at the beginning of the year.
-In the process, capital flows of less than one year are taken into account on a weighted basis.
+In the process, capital flows of less than one year and movements thereof are taken into account on a weighted basis.

 Revaluation components encompass actuarial gains and losses from the movement in the present value of pension obligations and plan assets.
 Actuarial gains and losses result from changes in assumptions and experience adjustments.
 Gains and losses on plan assets equate to the income from plan assets minus the amounts contained in net interest expense.
 Revaluation components also encompass movements in unrecognised assets less the effects contained in net interest expense.
 Revaluation components are recognised in the statement of comprehensive income and cannot be reclassified to income in future periods (recycling).
 The amounts recognised in the statement of comprehensive income can be reclassified within shareholders’ equity.
 Service costs and net interest expense are recorded in the consolidated financial statements under personnel expense.
 Revaluation components are recognised in the statement of comprehensive income.

-The pension liabilities or plan assets recognised in the consolidated financial statements correspond to the deficit or excess of funding of defined-benefit pension plans.
-The recognised pension assets are limited to the present value of the economic benefit of the Group arising from the future reduction in contributions or repayments.
+The pension liabilities or plan assets recognised in the consolidated financial statements correspond to the deficit or excess of funding of defined-benefit pension plans, respectively.
+The recognised pension assets are limited to the present value of the economic benefit to the Group arising from the future reduction in contributions or repayments.

 Liabilities arising in connection with the termination of employment are recognised at the time when the Group has no other alternative but to finance the benefits offered.
 In any event, the expense is to be recorded at the earliest when the other restructuring cost is also recognised.

-For other long-term benefits, the present value of the acquired commitment is recorded as of the balance-sheet date.
+For other long-term benefits, the present value of the acquired liability is recognised as of the balance-sheet date.
 Movements in present values are recorded directly in the income statement as personnel expense.

-Employer contributions to defined-benefit pension plans are recognised in personnel expense at the date when the employee becomes entitled thereto.
+Employer contributions to defined-contribution pension plans are recognised in personnel expense at the date when the employee becomes entitled thereto.

 New and revised International Financial Reporting Standards